Mixed Meter Mysterium

 Naturally, there is no “just” about that bass drum beat.
 Suffice to say that if the orchestra isn’t swinging during “Procession of the Sage,” they will never swing.

-Much of Taruskin’s work is at the highest level, but my instinctive distrust of academic musicology is still triggered by his hundred pages on the Rite.
+Much of Taruskin’s work is at a high level, but my instinctive distrust of academic musicology is still triggered by his hundred pages on the Rite.
 Mostly, Taruskin discusses harmony.
 Fine, although that is the most obvious layer to both sift and misunderstand.
 (Allen Forte’s book analyzing The Rite’s harmony in terms of set theory is an ivory-tower pursuit if there ever was one.)

 There’s also serious spade work done on folk-melody borrowings.
 Great, although a glance at Stravinsky’s sources leaves one rather more impressed with the composer.
 One always reads that the first bassoon melody is borrowed from a Lithuanian folk tune.
 Stravinsky admitted this himself.
 But look at the tune and see what Stravinsky does with it!

 Eventually, at the end of Taruskin’s hundred pages, there is almost nothing to help a modern-day interpreter render the score with the right folkloric feel, except this footnote:

 A striking example of a wedding band extemporizing at full tilt on a naigrïsh called “Timon’ya” (a close relative of Glinka’s Kamarinskaya tune) may be heard in the set Muzîkal’nïy fol’klor nardov SSSR, issued in conjunction with the Seventh International Music Congress in Moscow (Melodiya D-030833/36.)